shakacode/react_on_rails/README.md

   gem "react_on_rails", "~> 6"
   ```

-2. Commit this to git (you cannot run the generator unless you do this).
+2. Commit this to git (you cannot run the generator unless you do this or pass the option `--ignore-warnings`).

 3. See help for the generator: